Following on from last week’s look at the average age of Hollywood directors, I thought I would perform the same analysis for Hollywood screenwriters.

 - Age relates to age on the first day of the film’s theatrical release.
 Films normally take between 12 and 24 months from shooting before they are released, so to get a true measure of the age of the screenwriter at the moment of filming then the results above need to be reduced slightly.

 - Missing information.
 I was able to find reliable dates of birth for 67% of my Hollywood screenwriters.
-This is a higher percentage than for directors (85%) but I guess that’s the nature of a writer’s life.
+This is a lower percentage than for directors (85%) but I guess that’s the nature of a writer’s life.
 Whilst I could certainly be happier working with a higher percentage of screenwriters’ birth dates, the missing info seems evenly spread throughout the dataset so should not have a huge effect on the conclusions.

 Next week I’m going to look at producers.
 I’ve not looked at the data yet but my guess is that they’re older, with Executive Producers being the oldest.
 Tune in next week to find out…